 In order for a student to register, they must be admitted to Kwantlen Polytechnic University or be a continuing student.
 A continuing student is defined as someone that has been registered in at least one of the preceding three semesters.
 A student that is not enrolled for three consecutive semesters must re-apply for admission.
-A student must meet the published prerequisite requirements for each course in which they wish to register.
-This is found in the University Calendar with each course description.
+A student must meet the published prerequisite and corequisite requirements for each course in which they wish to register.
+Any prerequisites are found in the course listing in the University Calendar.

 How to Register

-Students can add, change or drop courses via online Registration.
+Students can add, drop or change courses via online Registration.
 Students are responsible for their registration and must review their registration activity for accuracy and completeness.
 Please note, some students may not be able to access online registration due to their program of study.
-Detailed instructions about how to register, registration dates and deadlines, the academic timetable and more are available in the Registration Guide.
+Detailed instructions about how to register, dates and deadlines for registration, the academic timetable and more are available in the Registration Guide.

 Registration Dates and Times

-Students should consult the University Calendar, along with My Action Plan (MAP), in order to plan their courses and ensure they are on track to graduate.
+Students should consult the University Calendar, along with KPU's graduation auditing system - My Action Plan (MAP), in order to plan their courses and ensure they are on track to graduate.
 Students should select courses based on their program requirements, academic goals, and interest in the subject matter.
-Students must ensure they meet all requisites for the courses in which they register which are found in the University Calendar with each course description.
+Students must ensure they meet all requisites for the courses in which they register.
 Based on the published timetable, students should choose course sections that do not conflict.
 For further academic information or assistance, current students should contact Academic Advising.

 Prerequisites and Corequisites

-Students are required to meet the published course requisite requirements (prerequisites and/or corequisites) in order to register.
-A prerequisite course that is in progress in a current term will be recognized for registration in the following term.
-However, in the event a requisite grade is not achieved for the course in progress, the student will be de-registered from the course that is in need of the prerequisite.
+Students must meet the published prerequisite and corequisite requirements for each course in order to register.
+A prerequisite course that is in progress within the current term will be recognized for registration in the following term.
+However, in the event a requisite grade is not achieved for the course in progress, the student will be de-registered from the course that requires the prerequisite.
 De-registration will also occur if a registration error is discovered, such that a student is registered in a course without having the prerequisites.
 In this case, the student will be automatically de-registered from the course in order to correct the error.

-Unless otherwise stated, the minimum grade necessary to meet a requisite is a 'C'.
+Unless otherwise stated, the minimum letter grade necessary to meet a requisite is a 'C'.